Skip to content

 • Idle: The scheduler runs this thread when there is no other activity in the system (for example, when all other threads are waiting for an event).
 This ensures that the program does not burn empty processor cycles and is put to sleep for as long as possible.

 • Logging: The thread that’s run to log all information.
-It is is created only when CONFIG_LOG is enabled.
+It is is created only when CONFIG_LOG is enabled and when log mode is not immediate (CONFIG_LOG_MODE_IMMEDIATE=n).

 Using the Utils Helper Class for Logging Thread Info